brunswyck/docu/docs/_sources/cisco.rst.txt

     20 permit tcp any any eq 443
     30 permit udp any host 192.0.2.1 eq domain

-I could use any number between 11 and 19, inclusive.
+I could use any number bch7_named_acl_ipv4_pt.pnetween 11 and 19, inclusive.

 Now, if I wanted to remove the line 30 (the one permitting the DNS access), the command would be: